frictionlessdata/dplib-py/docs/working-with-models.md

-# Usage
+# Working with Models

-Data Package Library comes with Pydantic models covering all the entities defined in the [Data Package Standard](https://datapackage.org)
+Data Package Library comes with Pydantic models covering all the metadata classes defined in the [Data Package Standard](https://datapackage.org)

 ## Creating a Model